 - Black Widow Gets Bit.
 Tau Delta Phi’s White Dwarf, which was completed just 1 week before Raceday, was light enough that TDP decided to run it as their A-Team.
 Which was a good choice, because their other buggy, Black Widow, also had a curse attached to it.
 The May 7, 1966 Pittsburgh Press cited a fraternity brother’s suggestion that the wind on Friday might hurt the 2-wheeler’s momentum.
 But the wind wasn’t ultimately the problem.
 Black Widow was leading its heat and making good time when suddenly a car drove past the barricades (if there were any barricades) and on to the course.
 The lead truck tried honking its horn to clear the road, but it was to no avail, and Black Widow was forced to swerve to avoid the vehicle and ended up tipping over.
 Tau Delta Phi was granted a reroll due to the incident, but the buggy was unfortunately DQ’d in the reroll for a Pushbar violation.

 - Beta Goes For Three.
 As the only buggy to break 2:30 in 1965, Beta was expected to once again earn the first place trophy with their buggy 00.
 And they didn’t disappoint.
-After setting the fastest time in Prelims (we believe), they were matched up against ATO’s Golden Goose and PiKA’s Shark in the finals.
+After setting the fastest time in Prelims with a 2:27.02, they were matched up against ATO’s Golden Goose and PiKA’s Shark in the finals.
 Beta was in Lane 1, meaning that they started from behind, but by the time they entered the freeroll Beta was already 10-15 yards ahead.
 That advantage was thanks to pushers Don Keefer (E’ 67) and Ray Burdett (E’ 67), members of the CMU Basketball team.
 ATO and PiKA went into the freeroll neck-and-neck, but ATO was able to pull away from PiKA and actually catch up to Beta in the freeroll.
 However, Beta was too good on the back hills and sprinted away to win by 2.5 seconds.
 Meanwhile, PiKA caught back up to ATO on the back hills and actually passed ATO briefly on Hill 4, until PiKA’s wheels made contact with ATO’s, causing PiKA to fishtail.
 That hiccup allowed ATO to get back in front and Hill 5 maintained that edge, allowing ATO to finish 2nd and PiKA 3rd.

 - Consolation Controversy.
 While the Championship Heat was somewhat close, the real drama during Finals came from the Consolation Heat.
 The three teams that qualified for the Consolation Heat (finishing 4th, 5th, and 6th in Prelims) were Tau Delta Phi’s White Dwarf, SAE’s Maroon (bike), and Beta’s 000.
 White Dwarf was the biggest surprise on the course; its time in the Prelims was a “wind-blown” 2:33.29 (per the May 11, 1966 Tartan), and it blew that away in the Finals.
 However, because this was the Consolation Heat and only determined 4th-6th, the heat was untimed.
 Unofficially, Tau Delta Phi clocked in at 2:28, which would have been the second fastest run of the day, making it clear that the 2-wheeled bike-style buggies were here to stay.
 Meanwhile, Beta’s 000 finished 2nd in the heat, defeating SAE’s Maroon.
 But because of the cars parked on the road during the Finals (as noted above), Tau Delta Phi and SAE each petitioned Sweepstakes to use their Prelim times in the event that the Prelim times were faster than the Finals times.
 Sweepstakes granted that request, and since SAE’s Prelim time was faster than Beta’s Finals time, SAE was awarded 5th place (much to Beta’s chagrin).